 Socrates does not have a permanent collection and all artworks are temporarily on view.
 An archive of every exhibition at the Park is available HERE and a searchable archive of over 1,000 Socrates artists is available HERE.
 Additionally, you can browse a digital library of exhibition catalogues and publications HERE.

-Each year the Park presents four major visual arts initiatives: The Spring/Summer Exhibition; The Emerging Artist Fellowship Program & The Socrates Annual Exhibition; The Folly/Function Architectural & Design Competition in Partnership with The Architectural League of New York; & The Broadway Billboard Series – all of which are described below.
+The Park typically presents four major visual arts initiatives each year: The Spring/Summer Exhibition; ‘The Socrates Annual’ fellowship & exhibition; Folly/Function, a design-build competition in partnership with The Architectural League of New York; & The Broadway Billboard series.

 THE SPRING/SUMMER EXHIBITION